CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/light_transmutation.md

     output(IBlockState)
     ```

 - `Block`.
 Sets the input Block, recipe will convert any blockstate of the provided block.
-Requires not null and not input.
+Requires not null or input.

     ```groovy:no-line-numbers
     input(Block)